HD60Hz/swapi-angular-app/README.md

 ![Image](https://github.com/dyeroshenko/swapi-angular-app/blob/master/git_images/Screenshot%202019-06-01%20at%2002.31.34.png)

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## How to run?

-1. Get this repo on your machine
+1. Get this project to your machine
 2. Run `ng serve` for a dev server navigated to `http://localhost:4200/`.
 Or run `ng serve` with open flag: `ng serve --open` to launch local developer server.

 ## Build